navariltd/cams-biometric/README.md

 3.  **Punching Data:**
     -   Once the callback API is set up, you can use the biometric device to record employee punches.
-    -   Each punch event will be sent to ERPNext, where it will be recorded in the Employee Check-in records.
+    -   Each punch event will be sent to FrappeHR, where it will be recorded in the Employee Check-in records.

 ### 1.3 Employee Configuration

 1.  **Employee Biometric ID Mapping:**
-    -   Each employee must be assigned a unique biometric ID in the ERPNext system, similar to the one registered in the cams device.
+    -   Each employee must be assigned a unique biometric ID in the FrappeHR system, similar to the one registered in the cams device.
     -   It is recommended that this ID closely resembles the employee’s system ID for consistency.
     -   Since you have registered the employee on cam device, get the same id and fill it in the Attendance/biometric ID field on Employee doctype
     ![shifts](https://github.com/user-attachments/assets/0118e33f-dad1-4027-92da-694ab162d69a)